Genocs/genocs-form-etl/README.md

 - Azure Cognitive Services account
 - Azure Function app
 - Cosmos DB account
+- Azure OpenAI account or OpenAI account

 ## nodejs

 The nodejs code is in the `nodejs` folder.
 The code is an Azure Function that is triggered by a new blob being uploaded to a container in Azure Blob Storage.
 The function:
   1. Reads the contents of the blob
-  2. Call the DocumentIntellige to extract the fila content
+  2. Call the Azure Document Intelligence to extract the file content
   3. Call The OpenAI CHAT gpt-4 to generate a summary of the content based on the prompt entered.

-Into this folder you will find usefull scripts to create the resources needed to run the function.
-Specifically you will find how to connecto the private blob Storage, how to Call the DocumentIntelligence and how to call the OpenAI API.
+Inside the folder you will find useful scripts to create the resources needed to run the function.
+Specifically, you will find how to connect the private blob Storage, how to Call the Document Intelligence and how to call the OpenAI API.

 ### Set up